maxonary/convitelist/README.md

 ## Installation

-Generally you can follow this guideline.
-Else you find more detailed descriptions in the dedicated Backend and Frontend README docs.
+Generally, you can follow this guideline.
+More detailed descriptions are in the dedicated Backend and Frontend README docs.

 1. Clone this repository:
 ```bash